sjmikler/pytorch-symbolic/README.md

 model = ToyResNet()
 ```

 This took over 30 lines of code.

 # Advantages of Functional API

-In functional API, we create the neural network naturally, as we would create a graph: node by node.
-Instead of defining layers in one place just to decide later how to connect them, we can do it all at once.
-For example, with functional API, after creating an input node and a layer, we can instantly tell what shape the output of that layer is and use this shape for creating next layers.
+In functional API, we add layers to the network as an operation on a placeholder input and they are automatically
+registered by the network.
+The objective alternative is to instead define layers in one place and later decide how to
+connect them.
+Thanks to that, with functional API, after creating an input node and a layer that transforms it, we can
+instantly tell what shape the output of that layer is and use this shape as input shape for next layer.

 Doing this, we:

 * Write less code
 * Write easier code

 PyTorch functional example (exact equivalent of toy ResNet):

 ```
 from torch import nn
 from pytorch_functional import Input, FunctionalModel